berberapan/my-stuff/README.md

 <br>
 My Stuff is a web app to organise and keep better track of the stuff you buy.

+Add information about your stuff to easier track it and the things belonging to it.

+## Future Versions

+Support for
+- Pictures
+- Notifications when warranty or insurance about to expire
 - Manuals that belongs to the item.
-- Warranties
 - Receipt
-- Its accessories
-- Physical place

-etc.
+and more.

 ## Notes
 This project was done as a part of a course on Devops at Nackademin.